The GUI must be used on a PC running Windows 7, Windows XP SP1 (or later releases), or Windows 2000 SP4 (or later releases).

 Displays whether DTLS is enabled in the DTLS Mode text box.
 DTLS is a standards-track Internet Engineering Task Force (IETF) protocol based on TLS.

 Displays mobility domain identifier for 802.11 radios in the Mobility Domain ID for 802.11 radios text box.

-The amount of time (in seconds) between each ping request sent to an peer controller in the Mobility Keepalive Interval (1-30)sec text box.
+The amount of time (in seconds) between each ping request sent to an peer switch in the Mobility Keepalive Interval (1-30)sec text box.
 Valid range is from 1 to 30 seconds, and the default value is 10 seconds.

-Number of times a ping request is sent to an peer controller before the peer is considered to be unreachable in the Mobility Keepalive Count (3-20) text box.
+Number of times a ping request is sent to an peer switch before the peer is considered to be unreachable in the Mobility Keepalive Count (3-20) text box.
 The valid range is from 3 to 20, and the default value is 3.

-The DSCP value that you can set for the mobility controller in the Mobility Control Message DSCP Value (0-63) text box.
+The DSCP value that you can set for the mobility switch in the Mobility Control Message DSCP Value (0-63) text box.
 The valid range is 0 to 63, and the default value is 0.